nschlia/ffmpegfs/INSTALL.md

     bdj.c:466: BD-J check: Failed to load libbluray.jar

 To get rid of this message simply install "libbluray-bdj", this will make it go away.
-This is not necessary, though, as to read the bluray tracks it is not nessessary, so this is simply cosmetical.
+Though not necessary, as to read the bluray tracks java support is not required, so this is simply cosmetical.